Esports News: League of Legends Changes Operations Center in Latin America

-The two sides will share the revenue generated by their joint efforts, Ng said.
-He added that Allied intends to partner with more strategic investors once the acquisition is completed.
+The two sides will share the revenue generated by their joint efforts.
+Allied intends to partner with more strategic investors once the acquisition is completed.

 Salinas is not the only Mexican billionaire who has shown interest in the world of digital sports.
 Germán Larrea, who controls the mining company Grupo México SAB, has recently opened 13 stages called "The Place to Play" and plans to add 10 more before the end of the year.
 For these spaces, they were inspired by similar places in Las Vegas.
 In Mexico, these are located right next to one of Larrea's other businesses, movie theaters.

 Black Ridge is a special-purpose acquisition company, an asset-free entity that raises money to finance a future purchase.
 Sponsored by Black Ridge Oil & Gas, it completed its initial public offering in October 2017, raising $ 138 million.

 In December, Black Ridge announced that it was buying Allied Esports International, an electronic sports entertainment company, and WPT Enterprises, the creator of the World Poker Tour, both owned by Ourgame International Holdings, for approximately $ 150 million.

 The new company, called Allied Esports Entertainment, will have a business value of approximately 214 million dollars and will be listed on the Nasdaq under the symbol AESE.

 The agreement originated as a discussion about poker assets before expanding into a broader electronic sports agreement.
 As part of the investment, Azteca will receive access to the World Poker Tour video library to broadcast the previous seasons in Mexico, and the two will join in poker events.